waynemystir/udp-hp-ios/README.md

 [Supproto in the App Store](https://itunes.apple.com/us/app/supproto/id1229547652?mt=8)

-This app makes use of a few my libraries:
+This app makes use of a few of my libraries:

 https://github.com/waynemystir/udp-hp
 https://github.com/waynemystir/network